Kotey538/fast_robots.github.io/docs/pages/lab1.md

 <br>

 ## Discussion
 After this lab, I familiarized myself with using some of the board's components, such as the LED, which I’ve used on other microcontrollers, and the microphone, which was new to me.
-I also revisited using Serial.print to the serial monitor, a skill that will be useful in future labs.
+I also relearned using Serial.print to the serial monitor, a skill that will be useful in future labs.
 * * *

 # Lab 1B